carlsmith/coffeeshop/scripts/main.coffee.md

             source = source.lines (line) -> line.trimRight()
             source = source.join '\n'
             cosh.execute source if source

+## The Editor

+The editor is another instance of slate with a few extras for ensuring the hash status colour reflects whether or not the hash is different in local storage and executing the content.

     currentFile = {}
     window.editor = ace.edit "editor"